ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 and the ``ICON`` fix is located `here
 <https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/cmor/_fixes/icon/icon.py>`__.

-ESMValTool also provides a base class :class:`esmvalcore.cmor._fixes.native_datasets.NativeDatasetFix` that provides convenient function useful for all native dataset fixes.
+ESMValTool also provides a base class ``NativeDatasetFix`` that provides convenient function useful for all native dataset fixes.
 An example for its usage can be found `here
 <https://github.com/ESMValGroup/ESMValCore/blob/main/esmvalcore/cmor/_fixes/icon/_base_fixes.py>`__.